Marta Fascina

 Marta Fascina (born 9 January 1990) is an Italian politician from Forza Italia.
 She has been a member of the Chamber of Deputies since the 2018 Italian general election.

 Early life and education

 She was born in Melito di Porto Salvo, Calabria, a small coastal town at the southern tip of the Italian Peninsula.
 She attended the Sapienza University of Rome, graduating with a degree in literature in 2018.

 Personal life

-Since March 2020, Fascina has been dating former Prime Minister of Italy, Silvio Berlusconi, who is 54 years her senior.
+From March 2020 until his death, Fascina dated former Prime Minister of Italy, Silvio Berlusconi, who was 53 years her senior.

+She inherited Berlusconi's mansion in Arcore along with a substantial sum of up to €100 million.